 We always have (iii) for flat maps $T \to S$, so we may work \'etale locally on $S$.
 Therefore we may assume that there is a section $\sigma : S \to C$ of $\pi$ so that $\sigma$ goes through the locus in $C$ where $\ol{\lambda} = \rho$.
-(For each geometric point $\ol{s}$ of $S$, choose a neighborhood as in Proposition \ref{prop:smoothed_pw_linear}, then, localizing if necessary, choose a section through some point of the core of the fiber over $\ol{s}$.
+(For each geometric point $\ol{s}$ of $S$, choose a neighborhood with a uniform set of charts, then, localizing if necessary, choose a section through some point of the core of $E$ in the fiber over $\ol{s}$.
 This section will have the required property.)

 The map $\sigma$ is in fact a map of log schemes, since the log structure of $C$ along the image of $\sigma$ is that pulled back from $S$.
 Now, consider the composite

 Taking global sections on $U$ and considering the pullback maps induced by $\sigma$ gives us a commutative square